 Tain, with its many pleasant shops and amenities, is an excellent centre to stay whether you intend exploring Easter Ross with its delightful Seaboard villages of Balintore, Hilton and Portmahomack or further a field the Northern Highlands - you can visit John O'Groats and can be back for dinner in one day.
 Tain is the oldest Royal Burgh in Scotland, the rights of sanctuary being confirmed by Malcolm Canmore in 1066.
 The Museum and the medieval St. Duthus Collegiate Church are well worth a visit and Tain Through Time, a dramatic sound and light show will enthral young and old alike.

 Apart from the golf course, Tain is famous for Glenmorangie malt whisky and visitors are very welcome to tour the Distillery.
 Other local enterprises where visitors are welcome include The Tain Pottery, whose stoneware pottery is well used in the clubhouse and Highland Fine Cheeses who make Crowdie.
-The magnificent Dunrobin Castle at Golspie is open to visitors between April and October with the Falls of Shin Visitor Centre and the Castle of Mey short drives away and also well worth a visit.
+The magnificent Dunrobin Castle at Golspie is open to visitors between April and October and the Castle of Mey is a short drive away and also well worth a visit.

 The immediate area boasts a fine selection of accommodation and caters well for its golfers.
 Some of the Hotels offer special packages and there are several Bed and Breakfasts and Guest Houses, which offer comfortable overnight Accommodation.

 Your memories of Tain will be a combination of a superb course and friendly welcome by everyone at the club.
 One round will not be enough to appreciate this fine course - so we’ll give you a discount on your second round of the Day.